Ray McKinnon (footballer): Coaching career

+Junior football and Brechin City

 McKinnon moved to Lochee United in 2004, before leaving in July 2005 to take up a player/coach position with Broughty Athletic.
 McKinnon returned as Lochee manager in 2006.

 He was linked with the managerial posts at both Brechin City and Montrose in December 2008, with Lochee stating their desire that he stay until at least the end of their run in the Scottish FA Cup.

 On 16 July, McKinnon was appointed the new Technical Development Officer of the Scottish Football Association.
 He replaced Mark McNally, who became assistant manager at Scottish First Division club Morton.

 McKinnon was appointed manager of Scottish Second Division club Brechin City on 9 October 2012.
+They finished in third, eighth and fourth place in the third tier in his three seasons at the club.

 Raith Rovers

 On 23 May 2015, it was confirmed that McKinnon had been appointed manager of Raith Rovers.
 McKinnon guided Raith to fourth place in the 2015–16 Scottish Championship, qualifying for the promotion playoffs.
 He resigned on 11 May, after entering discussions with Dundee United about their managerial vacancy.